Bijoy Krishna Goswami: Initiation into Ajapa Sadhana

 Finally, in the year 1883 AD, Gosaiji arrived at Akash Ganga hill at Gaya, where he ultimately obtained his Guru - Sripad Brahmananda Paramahamsadev.
 The incidents of the initiation of Gosaiji was later penned down by him in the Bamabodhini magazine where Gosaiji wrote under the pseudonym - Ashabati.
 Gosaiji writes that he and another yogi was staying at Akash Ganga hill in the ashram of Raghuvar Das Baba.
-One day when the ashram was empty, the local shepherds reported that an effulgent mahatma had arrived at the peak of AkashGanga hill.
-Gosaiji took some edibles and went to meet the mahatma.
+One day when the ashram was empty, the local shepherds reported that amahatma had arrived at the peak of AkashGanga hill.
 After a brief introduction, the mahatma revealed that his residence is at Manasarovar near Mount Kailash and he was the Guru, Gosaiji was searching for; taking Gosaiji on his lap, the mahatma initiated him and disappeared.
-Gosaiji immediately fell unconscious into a state of samadhi that lasted eleven days !!
-Raghuvar Das Baba looked after him during this period.
+Gosaiji fell unconscious into a state of samadhi that lasted eleven days and Raghuvar Das Baba looked after him during this period.
 After a brief period of sadhana at the Akash Ganga hill, Gosaiji at the direction of his Guru arrived at Benaras.
-After completing three days as a Brahmachari, he received sannyasa from Swami Hariharananda Saraswati in the year 1885 AD.
+After completing three days as a Brahmachari, he received Sannyasa from Swami Hariharananda Saraswati in the year 1885 AD.
 Brahmo Bijoy Krishna Goswami thus made a complete reversal to Hinduism as the monk Achyutananda Saraswati.